idvorkin/techdiary/README.md

 - [PlantText](https://www.planttext.com/) Interactive editor with vi-keybindings, but needs a manual refresh
 - [LiveUML](https://liveuml.com/) - Interactive editor with auto-refresh
-- VS Code has a great plugin for plantuml
+- VS Code has a great plugin for PlantUML
-- Vim has a PlantUml preview in ASCII
+- Vim has a PlantUML preview in ASCII

 #### PlantUML in Markdown

-You can't directly render PlantUML in Markdown, but you can render images, and get PlantuML to load content from file.
+You can't directly render PlantUML in Markdown, but you can render images, and get PlantUML to load content from file.
 E.g:

 http://www.plantuml.com/plantuml/proxy?idx=0&format=svg&src=**URL_with_uml_file**&cache_buster=**increment_to_avoid_caching**